 Toilet leaks can be wasteful and expensive.
 At least once a year, check your toilet for leaks by adding a small amount of red food coloring to the tank, and then check the toilet bowl later.
 If the toilet bowl water is colored red, water is seeping through from the tank.
 If it is leaking, you should replace the tank ball.

-Don’t let your FAQ not be answered, contact Scanlon Plumbing and we’ll get back to you as soon as possible!
+Didn’t see the question you where looking for? contact Scanlon Plumbing and we’ll get back to you as soon as possible!